sradics/digital-garden/_notes/Team Genius.md

 Counterweights need each other also on a personal—and ultimately, often unhealthy—basis. — location: [2391](kindle://book?action=open&asin=B00OG8AXKO&location=2391) ^ref-27586

 ---
+Counterweights need each other also on a personal—and ultimately, — location: [2465](kindle://book?action=open&asin=B00OG8AXKO&location=2465) ^ref-6484

+---
 Mark Zuckerberg, and his “adult supervisor,” Sheryl Sandberg, or Oracle’s chairman, Larry Ellison, and CEO, Safra Catz. — location: [2400](kindle://book?action=open&asin=B00OG8AXKO&location=2400) ^ref-33635

 ---